TarikGul/raspberry-pi-node-speech-bot/README.md

 ## Part 4 - Audio Processing

 All audio processing with be done in a virtual enviornment in python.

-I still need to figure out how I am going to connect to the audio driver.
-I believe the formating for the OS is just `audio`
+I finally connected to the audio driver on my mac for testing, but in linux it will be easy to connect.
+MacOS Catalina blocks permission to the mic for the terminal.
+This command will help you get around that.

+In order to get sox working in terminal to get permissions run -> $open /System/Applications/Utilities/Terminal.app/Contents/MacOS/Terminal
+    -> $rec new-file.wav